luaGeeko/luaGeeko.github.io/_posts/2025-11-04-The-untold-story-of-SVM.md

 ```

-Now SVM wants us to try out a new point [2.5, 2.5] and see to what class it gets assigned to.
+Now SVM wants us to try out a new point [2.5, 2.5] and see to what class it gets assigned to.s

 ```python
 # lets test a new point